On-Demand Ads Why Ads Sought Are Better Than Ads Served

 Key Findings

-- Rates of ad engagement are the lowest for unsophisticated targeting ad formats like TV ads of pay-TV viewers, of podcast listeners, of YouTube video viewers and of linear (free-to-air) TV viewers stop paying attention to TV when the ads come on of YouTube video viewers skip ads on YouTube of linear TV viewers, of pay-TV viewers and of podcast listeners do not skip relevant YouTube ads; suggesting this is not a crisis of advertising as a whole of podcast listeners and of YouTube viewers engage with Instagram stories
+- Rates of engagement are the lowest for targeting ad formats like TV of pay-TV viewers, of podcast listeners, of YouTube video viewers and of linear (free-to-air) TV viewers stop paying attention to TV when the ads come on of YouTube video viewers skip ads on YouTube of linear TV viewers, of pay-TV viewers and of podcast listeners do not skip relevant YouTube ads; suggesting this is not a crisis of advertising as a whole of podcast listeners and of YouTube viewers engage with Instagram stories

 Companies and brands mentioned in this report: Amazon, Apple, Apple News, AT&T, Audioboom, DoubleClick, Google, IMDB, Instagram, Media Ratings Council, Spotify, Triton Digital, Webcast Metrics Platform, Xandr Media, YouTube